Pedelec: Australia

 As of 30 May 2012, Australia has an additional new electric bicycle category using the European model of a "Pedelec" as per EN15194 Standard.
 This means the bicycle can have a motor of 250 watts continuous rated power which must be activated only by pedalling (if above 6 km/h) and must cut out over 25 km/h.
 The State of Victoria is the first to amend their local road rules to accommodate this new standard as of 18 September 2012.

 Technical

 Components

-Pedelecs differ from an ordinary bicycle by an additional electric motor, a battery, an electronic control system for the motor as well as a sensor to detect the motion of the cranks.
-Most models are also equipped with a battery charge indicator and a motor power setting, either continuously or divided into support levels.
+Pedelecs differ from an ordinary electric bicycle by an additional control system for the motor as well as a sensor to detect the speed and/or the torque of the cranks.